paulycloud/ml_portfolio/02_BigQuery_ML/02_linear_regression/WordBank_Health_alcohol_consumption_prediction/readme.md

 1. Predict the average age average age of first marriage for females given certain factors based on the World Health Population Dataset

 ## Data Manipulation with SQL

-To build the prediction for average age of first marriage for men, the data combined the country_series information with the reproductive health series code to create an evaluation.

 - See the data_operations notebook

 ## Tasks